The Hart Centre is passionate about creating healthy loving relationships, of all kinds.

 Natascha has a very gentle, caring, warm and calm nature that assists her in working with both individuals, and people struggling in a relationship to work towards being a healthier individual within that relationship or family.
 She tailors her approach for each client depending on what it is the client hopes to gain from participating in therapy.

-Cheryl, a registered psychologist and relationship coach with 25+ years experience, has a sincere and genuine desire to assist individuals and couples in creating stronger, healthier and more satisfying relationships.
+Cheryl, a registered psychologist and relationship coach, has worked in the field of relationship education and counselling for 25+ years.
+Cheryl has a sincere and genuine desire to assist individuals and couples in creating stronger, healthier and more satisfying relationships.
 Described by both clients and colleagues alike as warm, open, personable and compassionate, Cheryl’s relaxed style promotes a comfortable, yet safe, environment within which to explore your relationship issues.

 Ann is an experienced psychologist in Melbourne.
 She is passionate about relationship counselling, and creates strong connections with clients and effective working environments.
 Her clients feel comfortable in the knowledge that they are ‘in safe hands’, which enables them to open up and share their thoughts and troubles.
 This then allows Ann to use a variety of practices and techniques to help her clients get to a place that is healthier and happier, and to depart her service to continue their journey on their own.
 Ann has helped hundreds of people in this way.